 Congenital valve disease.
 This form of valve disease most often affects the aortic or pulmonic valve.
 Valves may be the wrong size, have malformed leaflets, or have leaflets that are not attached correctly.

-Rheumatic fever is caused by an untreated bacterial infection (usually strep throat).
-Luckily, this infection was much more common before the introduction of antibiotics to treat it in the 1950s.
+Rheumatic fever.
+It’s caused by an untreated bacterial infection (usually strep throat).
+Luckily, this infection has been much less common since the introduction of antibiotics to treat it in the 1950s.
 The initial infection usually occurs in children and causes inflammation of the heart valves.
-However, symptoms associated with the inflammation may not be seen until 20-40 years later.
+But symptoms linked to the inflammation may not be seen until 20-40 years later.

-Endocarditis occurs when germs, especially bacteria, enter the bloodstream and attack the heart valves, causing growths and holes in the valves and scarring.
+Endocarditis.
+This occurs when germs, especially bacteria, enter the bloodstream and attack the heart valves, causing growths and holes in the valves and scarring.
 This can lead to leaky valves.
 The germs that cause endocarditis can enter the blood during dental procedures, surgery, IV drug use, or with severe infections.
-People with valve disease can be at higher risk for developing endocarditis.
+People with valve disease can be at higher risk for having endocarditis.

 Mitral valve prolapse (MVP) is a very common condition, affecting 1% to 2% of the population.
 MVP causes the leaflets of the mitral valve to flop back into the left atrium during the heart's contraction.
 MVP also causes the tissues of the valve to become abnormal and stretchy, causing the valve to leak.
-However, the condition rarely causes symptoms and usually doesn't require treatment.
+But the condition rarely causes symptoms and usually doesn't need to be treated.